 10. It can help you detox.

-11. ACV is great for your lymphatic system.
+11. Apple cider vinegar is great for your lymphatic system.

 This miracle vinegar helps to break up mucus throughout the body and cleanse the lymph nodes.
-Believe it or not, research suggests that ACV can help with allergies because of its ability to reduce mucus and sinus congestion.
+Believe it or not, research suggests that apple cider vinegar can help with allergies because of its ability to reduce mucus and sinus congestion.
 When reducing the effects of allergies, it can also help stave off sinus infections and their related symptoms, such as sore throats and headaches.

 12. It can help your body get rid of candida.